-Brexit may result in a range of changes over the coming years, but one thing will stay the same – the friendly and multicultural atmosphere at the University of Brighton.
+Brexit may result in a range of changes over the coming years, but the friendly and multicultural atmosphere at the University of Brighton will stay the same.
 We have staff and students from over 150 countries around the world, and you’ll be welcomed as a valued member of our talented and inclusive community, wherever you’re from.

 EU students starting courses in the 2017 or 2018 academic year

 You will pay the same tuition fees as UK students; there’s no change to your immigration status, and you can apply for scholarships and bursaries if you’re eligible.
 You will have access to UK government student loans for the duration of your course if you are applying to study in 2017 or 2018.

 - Student loans: you can apply for a student loan.
 The Student Loans Company has confirmed that you have access to UK government student loans.
 This includes the Postgraduate Masters Loans scheme.